Celebrating excellence

 Team of the Year

-This award is for audiologists working in the field of paediatrics.
-It is aimed at those in any area of paediatrics who, it is felt, have influenced the audiological world.
-We welcome nominations from colleagues or patients and families highlighting why this person stands out from the crowd.
+This award is aimed at those in any area of paediatrics who, it is felt, have influenced the audiological world.
+We welcome nominations from colleagues, patients, and families, highlighting why this person stands out from the crowd.
 We just stipulate that the nominated audiologist has worked in their current position for at least 6 months.

 2021 winners